jsongraph/json-graph-specification/README.rst

 - An `id` property is a primary key for an object (see Objects_) that is unique for the object type.
 Its value is defined as a *JSON string* for flexibility.
 - A `label` property provides a text display for an object.
 Its value is defined as a *JSON string*.
-- A `type` property provides a classification for an object.
-Its value is defined as a *JSON string*.
 - A `metadata` property allows for custom data on an object.
 Its values is defined as a JSON object.

 .. _edge object: